-Configuration/Setup Utility
+Configuration/Setup Utility program

-The Configuration/Setup Utility program is part of the basic input/output system (BIOS) code in your server.
-Use it to configure serial port assignments, change interrupt request (IRQ) settings, change the startup-device sequence, set the date and time, and set passwords.
-For information about using this utility program, see "Using the Configuration/Setup Utility program."
+The Configuration/Setup Utility program is part of the basic input/output system (BIOS) code in the server.
+Use it to change interrupt request (IRQ) settings, change the startup-device sequence, set the date and time, and set passwords.
+For information about using this utility program, see "Using the Configuration/Setup Utility program" on page 16.